 Ever since my parents told me they’re getting divorced, I’ve been feeling upset all the time.
 Is this normal?

-If your parents are separated, in the process of getting divorced, or recently divorced, it’s normal for you to be experiencing many complicated feelings.
+If your parents are separated, in the process of getting divorced, or recently divorced, it is normal for you to have many complicated feelings.
 Even if your parents were divorced a while ago, it is still normal to have strong feelings about it.

 Some common feelings or emotions are: